craftablescience/MareTF/README.md

                                                power of 2. [nargs=0..1] [default: "BIGGER"]
   --height-resize-method                       How to resize the texture's height to match a
                                                power of 2. [nargs=0..1] [default: "BIGGER"]
+  --gamma-correct                              Perform gamma correction on the input image.
+  --gamma-correct-amount                       The gamma to use in gamma correction.
+A value
-  --srgb                                       Adds PWL_CORRECTED flag before version 7.4,
-                                               adds SRGB flag otherwise.
+                                               of 2.2 is assumed by a good deal of code in Source engine, change this if you know what you're doing. [nargs=0..1] [default: 2.2] --srgb                                       Adds PWL_CORRECTED flag before version 7.4, adds SRGB flag otherwise.
   --clamps                                     Alias of --flag CLAMP_S, added for vtex2